Renovate Scheduling

 Scheduling use cases¶

-- Make Renovate run outside office hours, to free up continuous integration resources for developers during the day
+- Run Renovate outside office hours, to free up continous integration resources for your developers

 - Reduce Renovate bot PR notifications during the day